nlinc1905/evolutionary-reinforcement-learner/README.md

 # How to Run

-To run, bash into the container:
+To run, bash into the container.
+Create a data folder to hold the model weights:

 ```
 docker build .
 docker run -it <name_of_container> /bin/bash
+mkdir data
 ```

-To run tests from the root directory:
+To run tests from the root directory, after bashing into container:

 ```
 python -m pytest tests
 ```

-To run examples from the root directory:
+To run examples from the root directory, after bashing into container:

 ```
 python examples.py